ThinkR-open/isc-proposal-licence/proposal_licence.md

     either Version 2, June 1991 or Version 3, June 2007”*.
 How does this
     impact the code one is writing?
   - Do `depends`/`suggests` have the same impact on license choice?
-  - How can we include and license a dataset in a package?
+  - How can we include and license a data set in a package?
   - What are one rights when contributing to a package?
   - What are the obligation of a package maintainer when it comes to changing the license of a package?
+Can one change the license at any time?
   - What does each licence really imply when using a package?
   - How does a dependency license influence the licensing of a package?
   - What should be done if a package depends on two non-compatible open